Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 From the description of the decibel scale and the examples above, you can see that a reduction in noise of 10 dB is very significant.

-Bear this in mind later when we talk about the relative performance of different types of sound insulation.
+Bear this in mind later when we talk about the relative performance of different types of soundproof insulation.

 Closeup on the texture or pyramid-style foam soundproofing on the interior wall of a home from the edge of the piece

 People in the sound insulation business spend a lot of time managing their customers’ expectations.
-But unfortunately, no matter how well you follow best practices for mitigating the transmission of noise through the walls, floor, and ceilings, you can never isolate it completely.
+Unfortunately, no matter how well you follow best practices for mitigating noise transmission through the walls, floor, and ceilings, you can never isolate it completely.

 So, what factors allow noise into your home from a neighboring property or an adjoining room in the same house?